jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 I do not feel like I understand the rotation transformations.
 A topic to dwell on later.

 Yay, shearing is easy!

+Back from lunch.
+Rather perplexed that the last step in the `Individual transformations are applied in sequence` scenario is failing for me.
+Oops!
+Just a little array index mistake that I duplicated a few times.
+Fixed!